Documentation of all patient encounters must identify the supervising practitioner attending and indicate the level of involvement.

 Documentation: Any of the 4 types of documentation.

 Except in emergencies, attending surgeon must evaluate each patient pre-operatively.

 Documentation: Attending must write a pre-procedural note or an addendum to the resident's pre-procedure note describing findings, diagnosis, plan for treatment, and/or choice of procedure to be performed (may be done up to 30 days pre-op).
-May be combined with attending admission note or addendum, if within 24 hours of admission and before the OR procedure.
+May be combined with attending admission note or addendum, if written in the timeframe specified in the Medical Center bylaws, not to exceed the end of the next calendar day after admission, and before the OR procedure.
 Use appropriate note title.
 Informed Consent must be obtained according to policy.
 Attending level of involvement is documented in the VistA Surgical Package.
 Post-op documentation per Joint Commission requirements and local medical center bylaws.

 Level A: Attending Doing the Operation Attending performs the case, but may be assisted by a resident.

 Level B: Attending in OR, Scrubbed Attending is physically present in OR or procedural room and directly involved in the procedure.
 The resident performs major portions of the procedure.

 Level C: Attending in OR, Not Scrubbed Attending is physically present in OR or procedural room observes and provides direction to resident.

 Level D: Attending in OR Suite, Immediately Available Attending is physically present in OR or procedural suite and immediately available for supervision or consultation as needed.